 Get Away: Phnom Penh, Cambodia

 One of the most incredible opportunities travel affords is that of education.
 To me, traveling is synonymous with exploration, adventure, and discovery.
-And while vacations can–and frequently should–be relaxing, I often find them more memorable when I attempt to immerse myself in the local culture rather than view it as an outsider.
+And while vacations can--and frequently should--be relaxing, I often find them more memorable when I attempt to immerse myself in the local culture rather than view it as an outsider.
 Nowhere is this more important than in places steeped in history, particularly when that past is mired in pain.
-That’s why my wish for a trip to Phnom Penh, Cambodia, would be a visit spent experiencing the locals’ history, culture and their hope for the future.
+That's why my wish for a trip to Phnom Penh, Cambodia, would be a visit spent experiencing the locals' history, culture and their hope for the future.
+Check out our recommendation of In the Shadow of the Banyan, the book that inspired this wishlist.

 (Click images to enlarge.)